opendatasoft/ods-documentation-landing-page/ods-helphub/README.md

 ## :bulb: Description

 This website is the entry point for the all documentations.
 There is 2 pages, the first regroups the principal documentations and the second regroups the APIs documentations.
-This is finality of documentation harmonisation with OpenDataSoft's identity.
+This is finality of documentation harmonisation with Opendatasoft's identity.

 ## :green_book: Template